dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 ## Import Data from CSV

-DuckDB supports [SQL syntax to directly query or import CSV files](../data/csv), but the CLI-specific commands may be used to import a CSV instead if desired.
+DataMiner supports [SQL syntax to directly query or import CSV files](../data/csv), but the CLI-specific commands may be used to import a CSV instead if desired.
 The `.import` command takes two arguments and also supports several options.
-The first argument is the path to the CSV file, and the second is the name of the DuckDB table to create.
-Since DuckDB requires stricter typing than SQLite (upon which the DuckDB CLI is based), the destination table must be created before using the `.import` command.
+The first argument is the path to the CSV file, and the second is the name of the DataMiner table to create.
+Since DataMiner requires stricter typing than SQLite (upon which the DataMiner CLI is based), the destination table must be created before using the `.import` command.
 To automatically detect the schema and create a table from a CSV, see the [`read_csv_auto` examples in the import docs](../data/csv).

 In this example, a CSV file is generated by changing to CSV mode and setting an output file location: